Nelias/brain.js-examples/README.md

 The image pixel data was extracted from the `img` created in DOM as a class and then forwared to `canvas` class to create the 2D context for further use.
 The RGBA values were then converted to a single grayscale value between 0 and 1.
 Even better and more stable results yielded the black and white transformation of values to 0 or 1 only.
 Next 1D array was fed as input to a simple feedforward neural network (FNN) and the output was set as either `[0]` for a cat or `[1]` for a dog.

+## GitHub Pages

+The solution with pretrained model is hosted at: https://nelias.github.io/brain.js-examples/cat-dog-classifier/index.html

 ## Training the neural network locally

 To train the neural network and access the files locally without the CORS Error you can use the Live Server extension in the Visual Studio Code or your own simple server programmed in NodeJS.